22K vs 24K Gold: Purity Percentage, Meaning & Key Differences Explained

 Avail Of An Ideal Gold Loan With IIFL Finance

-With IIFL Gold loan, you get industry-best benefits through our process designed to offer instant funds based on the value of your gold within 30 minutes of application.
+With IIFL Gold loan, you get industry-best benefits through our process designed to offer instant funds based on the value of your gold.
 IIFL Finance Gold Loans come with the lowest fee and charges, making it the most affordable loan scheme available.
 With a transparent fee structure, there are no hidden costs you have to incur after applying for the loan with IIFL Finance.

 Why is 22K gold preferred over 24K gold?